fruxefarms/FruxePi/README.md

 ---

 ## Easy Deployment
-Quickly deploy the FruxePi using Docker and our bash installation script.
+Quickly deploy the FruxePi application using Docker and the installation script.

 ### Clone Project
 Clone the FruxePi repository to your Raspberry Pi.
 Selecting `/home/pi` is a good directory to begin.